harvard-edge/QuaRL/README.md

 ```
 ### 8-bit Quantization Aware Training and testing:

+QAT usually requires training a model from scratch.
+We suggest setting quant-delay as half the total number of training steps.
+The official TF guidelines suggest finetuning min, max quantization ranges after the model has fully converged but in the case of RL over-training usually results in bad performance.
+QAT results also vary a lot depending on training so exact rewards as mentioned in the paper are not always guaranteed.

 ```
 python qat.py --algo dqn --env BreakoutNoFrameskip-v4 -q 7 --quant-delay 5000000 -n 10000000
 ```